avsm/oxcaml-icfp-tutorial/slides/index.md

 {pause center}

-What do we need to know/do to avoid this?
+What does the compiler need to know/do to avoid these heap allocations?

 {pause}